 Finding out that you have metastatic breast cancer can bring about a range of emotions.
-The important thing to remember is that you can go on to experience a sense of peace and control after diagnosis.
+The important thing to remember is that there is a lot of information available to help you make decisions that are right for you.

 How you might feel

 Many women describe finding out that they have metastatic breast cancer as ‘devastating’.

 If you have been diagnosed with metastatic breast cancer, you may feel angry, shocked and scared, and it can take a while for the news to sink in.
 While it’s normal to worry about what lies ahead for you and your family, it can be comforting to know that many women have lived with metastatic breast cancer for many years and have had long stretches of wellness.

 The primary emotion is fear, but try not to let the fear cripple you.
 Live one day at a time and live to the fullest – you are alive today and there is life after metastatic breast cancer. – Voula

 You will have black moments but those moments will pass – it might be one day, three days or a month, but it’s important to remember it will pass. – Franca

 In the video below, Gillian, who is living with metastatic breast cancer, talks about how she has been leading an enjoyable life seven years after her diagnosis.

 Many women with metastatic breast cancer say that, for them, hope is vital.